 Solar energy is always praised for being an eco-friendly alternative to fossil fuel and it is increasingly being embraced by homeowners all over the world.
 Despite environmental-friendliness being their most famous benefit, solar panels also have another huge advantage: they increase your home’s independence from the grid.
 That becomes especially beneficial for two types of homes: those that are located in remote places with scarce access to electricity, and those that are constantly on the move.
-Owning a motorhome is often about being completely free - even from electric cables.
-Solar panels can give you the independence you need while reducing your carbon emissions.
+Owning a motorhome is often about being completely free – even from electric cables.
+Solar panels in the UK can give you the independence you need while reducing your carbon emissions.
 However, choosing the right system for you might be complicated.
 Below, you will find all the information you need about solar panels.

 The first thing you need to know before investing in solar panels is the amount of electricity you need to power your motorhome.
 You can find out by going camping with a fully charged battery without connecting to electricity and calculating for how long the battery can power your appliances.
 When the battery goes out of power, you can calculate the average energy used per day and choose the solar panels that would provide the same amount of energy to the battery.
 If you cannot calculate your average power usage, you can check the power ratings of each type of home appliance to estimate the amount of electricity you would need, and add them all up.